Plantar Warts

 - Mosaic warts: Clusters of multiple coalescing warts; particularly resistant to treatment.

-Children and adolescents: Plantar warts in immunocompetent children and teenagers frequently resolve spontaneously within 2 years without treatment — the immune system mounts an effective response over time.
+Children and adolescents: Plantar warts in immunocompetent children and teenagers frequently resolve spontaneously within 2 years without treatment.
+The immune system mounts an effective response over time.
 Watchful waiting is a reasonable strategy in this population, particularly for asymptomatic lesions.
 In adults, spontaneous resolution is less reliable.

 Treatment options